Sunday, December 18, 2016

 Take a card, write "TXA" on it in large letters, and keep it in your wallet.
 If you need surgery, pull it out.
 If your surgeon has a "preference" for blood transfusion instead of preventing blood loss, perhaps you should "prefer" another surgeon.

-Please feel free to leave a comment.
 I've written quite a bit about blood medicine.
-To link to my other columns on this subject, click here.
+To read my other columns on this subject, click here.

 Wednesday, December 14, 2016